ianmkim/snnpp/README.md

 ![alt_text](https://github.com/ianmkim/snnpp/blob/master/animation/snn.gif?raw=true)

 This implementation also saw massive ~2000% speed up over the paper's reference implementation.
+The following two tests were run on an M1 Pro with clang native arm64 compilation.

 This implementation (C++):
 ``` bash
 ╭─parvus at core in ~/dev/fun/snn on master✘✘✘